gbgtech/gbgtechWeb/README.md

 * `npm install`
 * `npm run seed`
    * for seeding th mongoDB
-* Copy src/backend/config/config.local.json.base to src/backend/config/config.local.json and add calender id and calender api key(https://console.developers.google.com/apis/).
+* Copy /.env.template to .env and add keys(ask someone or fetch your own).
 * `npm start`
     * Starts live reload on frontend and backend.